Bajiio/IOTProject/README.md

 # Usage:

-## Don't forget to change the folder where result pictures are written (end of pictureAnalysis.py) and were the upload script retrieve the picture to send to s3
+## Don't forget to change the folder path where result pictures are written (end of pictureAnalysis.py) and were the upload script retrieve the picture to send to s3
 Download file, unzip and start s3upload.py
 To test if a picture is recognized by rekognition, you can use .... script this way : `python ........py <path to img to test here>`